LukoJohnson/alltheguides/docs/mods/ae2/bulkcells/bulkconcept.md

 ## General vs Bulk Storage

 All of those random bits and pieces of items previously typically stored insides what we call a **"General Storage"**.
-In a literal sense, every dumps & junks we insert to the network, will **eventually ends up** in this type of storages.
+In a literal sense, !!! quote "every dumps & junks we insert to the network, will **eventually ends up** in this type of storages."

 Just like the Random Mess we had before.
 Any other things then (generally) will be stored insides a **"Bulk Storage"**
 !!! note "A literal "storing items in bulks" !"

 ## Partition?

-Just in case it's not obvious now, 'partitioning' cells is an important aspect when we talk about bulk storage.
-Imagine your creeper farm generating thousands of gunpowder per minutes, this will clogs up your 'general storage' quickly over time (you don't want your cells is filled up with gunpowder **only** didn't ya?).
+Just in case it's not obvious now, 'partitioning' cells is an **important aspect** when we talk about bulk storage.
+Imagine your creeper farm generating thousands upon thousands of gunpowder per minutes, this will clogs up your 'general storage' quickly over time (you don't want your cells is filled up with gunpowder **only** didn't ya?).

 In this case, we **partitions** a cell (generally the ones who can stores alot) and assigned it to a specific cell. **Priority System** in AE2 means you can tell items to go into a specific storage (or drives) **first**, before it goes into another storage.